-(Cos.
+Credit: Year One - 4.0 elective (Cos.
 Lab & Theory) - Both must be passed for promotion to Year Two.

-(Cost.
-Lab & Theory)

-Fees: Year One - \$397 Year Two - \$78
+Year Two - 4.0 elective (Cost.
+Lab & Theory) Fees: Year One - \$397 Year Two - \$78

 "Your appointment is confirmed for the full treatment in our salon... shampoo, cut, color, perm, style, manicure, pedicure and facial!"
 Customer service is key to becoming a great cosmetologist, but so are the techniques for providing proper personal care to hair, skin and nails.
 You'll practice your skills on mannequins, classmates and outside customers in our professional salon.
 Upon completing the program, you'll take the Ohio State Board of Cosmetology Licensing examination.